 Summer book mobile

 The Annie E. Casey Foundation produced a study in 2011 that evaluated the link between 3rd grade reading skills, poverty and high school graduation.
-Using a national database, the study found that one in six children who are not reading proficiently in 3rd grade do not graduate from high school on time, a rate four times greater than that for proficient readers.
-The rates are highest for the low, below-basic readers: 23% of these children drop-out or fail to finish high school on time, compared to 9% of children with basic reading skills and 4% of proficient readers.
+Using a national database, the study found that 1 in 6 children who are not reading proficiently in 3rd grade do not graduate from high school on time, a rate 4 times greater than that for proficient readers.
+The rates are highest for the low, below-basic readers: 23% of these children drop out or fail to finish high school on time, compared to 9% of children with basic reading skills and 4% of proficient readers.
 Overall, 22% of children who have lived in poverty do not graduate from high school, compared to 6% of those who have never been poor.
 This rises to 32% for students spending more than half of their childhood in poverty.

 To provide summer reading access and help mitigate the effects of summer reading loss, TEACH and the Darlington County School District partnered to provide a summer bookmobile that offered literacy-based opportunities to the children of Hartsville.

-With assistance from the City of Hartsville, 10 parking sites were identified that encompassed the areas of the PULSE schools: Southside Early Childhood Center, Washington Street Ele., Thornwell School for the Arts and West Hartsville Ele.
-The sites were: Pride Park, Byerly Park, Lawton Park, Centennial Park, the Police Dept annex on Fifth Street, Lee Street ballfields in Oakdale, Washington Street, West Hartsville and Thornwell schools.
-The bookmobile traveled to five sites each Tuesday and Thursday for a total of nine weeks beginning Aug 3.
+With assistance from the City of Hartsville, 10 parking sites were identified that encompassed the areas of the PULSE schools; Southside Early Childhood Center, Washington Street Ele., Thornwell School for the Arts, and West Hartsville Ele.
+The sites were: Pride Park, Byerly Park, Lawton Park, Centennial Park, Police Dept annex on Fifth Street, Lee Street ball fields, 407 Mill Avenue in Oakdale, Washington Street, West Hartsville and Thornwell schools.
+The bookmobile traveled to 5 sites each Tuesday and Thursday for a total of 9 weeks beginning Aug 3.

-Two certified reading teachers staffed the bookmobile, and the Darlington County School District provided the bus and driver.
-Staff dressed in costume and provided a program around each visit entertaining as well as educating the children.
+Two certified reading teachers staff the bookmobile and the Darlington County School District provides the bus and driver.
+Staff dress in costume and provide a program around each visit entertaining as well as educating the children.

 Based on the response to the first summer bookmobile, the TEACH Foundation will partner with the Darlington County School District for the second consecutive year to provide summer reading opportunities to children.
 The project is made possible through a grant from The Byerly Foundation.
 This year the project will include participation by the Hartsville Memorial Library.